 - We keep any purchase data for 7 years, for tax purposes.

 You’re in control of your data

-If you would like to stop receiving marketing from us, you can review and amend your preferences at any time by emailing us at firstname.lastname@example.org or email@example.com with the header “Unsubscribe".
+If you would like to stop receiving marketing from us, you can review and amend your preferences at any time in your communications you receive from us (click unsubscribe in the footer of any of our emails) or by emailing us at email@example.com or firstname.lastname@example.org with the header “Unsubscribe".